openvinotoolkit/openvino/docs/ops/arithmetic/Cos_1.md

 **Category**: Arithmetic unary operation

-**Short description**: *Cos* performs element-wise cosine operation with given tensor.
+**Short description**: *Cos* performs element-wise cosine operation on a given input tensor.

-**Detailed description**: For each element from the input tensor calculates corresponding element in the output tensor with the following formula:
+**Detailed description**: *Cos* performs element-wise cosine operation on a given input tensor, based on the following mathematical formula:

 \f[
 a_{i} = cos(a_{i})